 Our initial commercialization efforts focused on penetrating rehabilitation centers, hospitals, and similar facilities that treat patients with spinal cord injuries to become an integral part of their rehabilitation programs and to develop a broad-based training network with these facilities to prepare users for home and community use.
-As our business has developed, we have shifted our commercialization efforts to marketing ReWalk Personal with insurance companies, physicians, and physiotherapists as a standard of care that can be used routinely at home, at work or in the community.
+As our business has developed, we have shifted our commercialization efforts to marketing of our ReWalk Personal with insurance companies, physicians, and physical therapists as a standard of care that can be used routinely at home, at work or in the community under the supervision of a trained companion in accordance with the user assessment and training certification program.

 We market and sell our products directly to third party payers, institutions, including rehabilitation centers, individuals and through third-party distributors.
-We sell our products directly in Germany, the United Kingdom, and the United States and primarily through distributors in our other markets.
+We sell our products directly in Germany and the United States and primarily through distributors in our other markets.
 In our direct markets, we have established relationships with rehabilitation centers and the spinal cord injury community, and in our indirect markets, our distributors maintain these relationships.
-Sales of ReWalk Personal are generated primarily from the patient base at our rehabilitation centers, referrals through the spinal cord injury community and direct inquiries from potential users.
+Sales of ReWalk Personal are generated primarily from the patient base at rehabilitation centers, referrals through the spinal cord injury community and direct inquiries from potential users through our different marketing efforts.

-As of December 31, 2020, we had placed 119 units in use at rehabilitation centers and 492 personal units in a home or community use, compared to 119 units and 453 units, respectively, as of December 31, 2019.
+As of December 31, 2021, we had placed 121 ReWalk Rehabilitation units in use at rehabilitation centers and 533 ReWalk Personal units in a home or community use, compared to 119 ReWalk Rehabilitation units and 492 ReWalk Personal units as of December 31, 2020.
 In the near future, we intend to continue focusing on our reimbursement efforts, pursuing insurance claims on a case-by-case basis, managing claims through the review process, and investing in efforts to expand commercial reimbursement coverage.